 I often say that when you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meagre and unsatisfactory kind.

-One of the difficulties that many of us face when discussing environmental issues is to do with the units of measurement.
+The catch is that it is difficult to know how we can measure our own contribution to environmental degradation.
 We talk about our carbon footprint, but how is that footprint to be measured?
 Our knowledge is indeed of a “meagre and unsatisfactory kind”.

-In his post A Wilderness of Mirrors John Michael Greer refers to an article in the Daily Mirror entitled Globe-trotting billionaire behind campaign to save planet accused of blatant hypocrisy.
+One tongue-in-cheek response to this challenge has been provided by John Michael Greer in his post A Wilderness of Mirrors.
+He refers to an article in the Daily Mirror entitled Globe-trotting billionaire behind campaign to save planet accused of blatant hypocrisy.
 Greer says,

 Late last year . . . the mass media trumpeted yet another study proclaiming yet another low-meat diet that would supposedly save the planet.
 The study was funded by a Norwegian vegan billionaire named Gunhild Stordalen.
 For a change, reporters actually looked into the story, and turned up the fact that Stordalen’s commitment to the environment apparently begins and ends on her dining table.